 - If the anemia causes symptoms, the person with cancer may need a transfusion of red blood cells.

-- If chemotherapy causes your anemia, the doctor may treat it with erythropoiesis-stimulating agents such as epoetin alfa (Epogen or Procrit) or darbepoetin alfa (Aranesp).
+- If chemotherapy causes the anemia, the doctor may treat it with erythropoiesis-stimulating agents such as epoetin alfa (Epogen, Eprex, Procrit) or darbepoetin alfa (Aranesp).
 These drugs are forms of erythropoietin that are grown in the laboratory and work by telling the bone marrow to make more red blood cells.
 Both are given as a series of injections and can take up to four weeks to start working; however, they also are associated with serious health risks.
 Learn more about the recommendations for epoetin and darbepoetin treatment .

-- If your anemia is caused by a lack of nutrients, your doctor may prescribe iron or folic acids pills or vitamin B12.
-Eating foods high in iron (such as red meats, dried beans or fruits, almonds, broccoli, and enriched breads and cereals) or folic acid (such as enriched breads and cereals, asparagus, broccoli, spinach, and lima beans) may also help.
+- If the anemia is caused by a lack of nutrients, your doctor may prescribe iron or folic acids pills or vitamin B12.
+Occasionally, vitamin B12 is given as an injection if your doctor is concerned about the vitamin being absorbed through the stomach.
+Eating foods high in iron or folic acid may also help.
+Foods high in iron include red meats, dried beans or fruits, almonds, broccoli, and enriched breads and cereal.
+Foods high in folic acid include enriched breads and cereals, asparagus, broccoli, spinach, and lima beans.